"We want to create an organization where marketers are proud to work, where they know they can get things done" - Yuval Yeret

 "I want everyone in my organization to be a mini-CMO"

-Agile marketers think through the buyer’s journey as the whole not just about their smaller part of it alone.
+Agile marketers think through the buyer's journey as a whole not just about their smaller part of it alone.
 They take the direction and then act autonomously to get there.